rigetti/pyquil/docs/source/basics.rst

 Pragmas
 ~~~~~~~

-``PRAGMA`` directives gives users more control over how Quil programs are processed or simulated, but generally do not
+``PRAGMA`` directives give users more control over how Quil programs are processed or simulated but generally do not
 change the semantics of the Quil program itself.
 As a general rule of thumb, deleting all ``PRAGMA`` directives in a Quil
 program should leave a valid and semantically equivalent program.